dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/client_pygame/display.md

 game, that aren't represented by objects in the game engine.
-This includes things like collisions, objects dying, etc.  This would be a great place to play an audio file when missiles hit objects.
+This includes things like collisions, objects dying, etc.  This would be a great place to play an audio file when missiles are fired or hit objects.

 Look at [event documentation](../common/event.md).